Travel Nepal

 5. What kind of accommodation is available?

 Stay in local tea houses along the route.
-Rooms are simple, usually twin-sharing, along with shared bathrooms.
+Rooms are simple, usually twin-sharing, with shared bathrooms.
 Meals are freshly prepared, mostly local dishes like dal bhat, noodles, and soups.
-The experience is simple, but authentic, giving you a closer look at local life and hospitality.
+The experience is simple but authentic, giving you a closer look at local life and hospitality.

 6. Is altitude sickness a concern?